Kwak-Jin/IAIA/Project/Robot Automation/RobotAutomation.md

 1. Win rate is calculated from 20 games and 12 games respectively for gomoku and checkers algorithm.
 2. Classification of stones(White and Black) is tested by the samples from [dataset](https://github.com/Kwak-Jin/IAIA/tree/master/Project/Robot%20Automation/src/captured_images).
 3. Position detection of stones is also tested with the same dataset.
+4. Average loop time of the gomoku algorithm is about 4.0 seconds where checkers game algorithm is faster(below1.0 seconds).
+5. Average robot execution time for checkers is 35~40 seconds.

 [Demo Video](https://www.youtube.com/shorts/mUcocR8j0AY)